 3) The Young Fluke – Stage 3 –

 The fluke parasite penetrates the small intestinal wall and enters the peritoneal cavity.
-After this, it finds the liver and the parasite starts feeding on liver cells.
+After this, it enters the liver and the parasite starts feeding on liver cells.
 This occurs a few days after the host comes in contact with the parasite.
 After eating plenty of liver cells, the young flukes migrate to the bile duct and transform into adult liver flukes.

 4) The Adult – Stage 4 –

-The metacercariae transforms into an adult liver fluke parasite after around three months.
+The metacercariae transform into an adult liver fluke parasite after around three months.
 An adult liver fluke measures up to 3 cm in length.
 A gravid adult female liver fluke can produce 20,000 to 25,000 eggs per day.

 Liver flukes are primarily large, flat parasitic worms that are found in the liver, causing a disease known as fascioliasis.
-Liver fluke parasites are most prominent in parts of Australia as well as in regions with several water bodies like irrigation channels, slow-streaming rivers and so on.
+Liver fluke parasites are most prominent in parts of Australia as well as in the regions with several water bodies like irrigation channels, slow-streaming rivers and so on.